fg-ok/mantis2gitlab/README.md

-  -f, --from            The first issue # to import (Example: 123) -n, --dryRun          (experimental) Just show migration steps, no write operations -v, --verbose         Output signifigant more log messages about executed steps -rms, --removeSkipped (experimental) Use after test/debugging session or run migration
+  -f, --from            The first issue # to import (Example: 123) -n, --dryRun          (experimental) Just show migration steps, no write operations -v, --verbose         Output signifigant more log messages about executed steps
-                        to remove all makeshift issues created in GitLab to match mantis-id; no migration executed with this parameter
 ```

 ## Config File

-In order to correctly map Mantis attributes you must create a JSON file and specify it with the **-c** switch.
+In order to correctly map Mantis attributes you must create a JSON file and specify it with the **-c** switch (see [mantis2gitlab.config.json](./example.config.json)).

 ### Users